Mabel007/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # Write a program that prints putchar, followed by a new line.

-The program should return 0
+* The program should return 0

+# Write a function that prints the alphabet, in lowercase, followed by a new line.

+* Prototype: void print_alphabet(void);
+* You can only use _putchar twice in your code